U.S. Cities to Visit This Fall

 Photos by John Yuccas and Heidi Ehalt

-Perhaps the most anticipated opening in the entire Midwest is Minneapolis’s Owamni, the first proper restaurant from the Sioux Chef founder Sean Sherman and his business/life partner, Dana Thompson.
+Minneapolis’s Owamni is the first proper restaurant from the Sioux chef founder Sean Sherman and his business/life partner, Dana Thompson.
 A sobering history lesson that starts with the neon sign near its entrance (“You Are On Native Land”), Owamni avoids the colonial implications of cane sugar, dairy, and wheat flour by leaving them off the menu and instead embracing indigenous techniques and ingredients through such rarely seen offerings as bison tartare, preserved rabbit, and pulled duck tacos with pickled squash and nixtamalized corn.

-As for other activities worth a look within the metro area this fall, Paisley Park recently unveiled a limited, never-before-seen display of Prince’s custom shoes; the Walker Art Center will highlight the abstract paintings of Ethiopian artist Julie Mehretu starting on October 16; and St. Paul’s two-year-old Allianz Field stadium is hoping to host another playoff run for its beloved Minnesota United FC team as high-octane soccer matches continue to corral a growing number of new fans.
+As for other activities worth a look within the metro area this fall, Paisley Park is home to the studios where Prince recorded his iconic music; the Walker Art Center is currently highlighting photographer Allan Sekula’s critiques of social reality in Allan Sekula: Fish Story; and St. Paul’s Allianz Field stadium is hoping to host another playoff run for its beloved Minnesota United FC team as high-octane soccer matches continue to corral a growing number of new fans.

 Photo by Lee Snider/Shutterstock

-The Lewis Museum of Maryland African American History & Culture is also a timely stop.
-Its permanent collection recounts 400 years of the area’s past, and additional exhibitions look at the present, like the current Make Good Trouble: Marching for Change, about Marylanders’ involvement in the George Floyd and Black Lives Matter protests.
-Additionally, the Baltimore Museum of Art will unveil the Ruth R. Marder Center for Matisse Studies this fall, to showcase its Matisse collection, the largest of any public museum.
+The Lewis Museum of Maryland African American History & Culture is also a must-stop; its permanent collection recounts 400 years of the area’s past.
+Additionally, the Ruth R. Marder Center for Matisse Studies at the Baltimore Museum of Art holds an expansive Matisse collection, the largest of any public museum.

 Photo by digidreamgrafix/Shutterstock